rcpch/digital-growth-charts-server/docs/clinician/how-the-api-works.md

 **Note: this derived formula is equivalent to the above cubic interpolation only when the age interval is 0.5.**

-Alternatively, it is possible to use the CubicSpline function from the SciPy interpolate package, or the interpolate.splev function - details can be found in the comments in the [global_functions.py](https://github.com/rcpch/rcpchgrowth-python/blob/live/rcpchgrowth/global_functions.py) module.
-In testing our findings were that the original Cole method above ran faster than the Scipy interpolate functions with the same level of accuracy.
+Alternatively, it is possible to use the `CubicSpline` function from the SciPy interpolate package, or the `interpolate.splev` function - details can be found in the comments in the [global_functions.py](https://github.com/rcpch/rcpchgrowth-python/blob/live/rcpchgrowth/global_functions.py) module.

+During our testing, the original Cole method above ran faster than the Scipy interpolate functions, with the same level of accuracy.

 ### Linear Interpolation

-Where a child's measurement falls close to a reference threshold and there is only one age below or above them, linear rather than cubic interpolation is used.
-Here, the interp1d function from the [Scipy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.interp1d.html) has been used to keep code less verbose.
+Where a child's measurement falls close to a reference threshold, and there is only one age below or above them, linear rather than cubic interpolation is used.
+Here, the `interp1d` [Scipy](https://docs.scipy.org/doc/scipy/reference/generated/scipy.interpolate.interp1d.html) function has been used to keep code less verbose.

 ## Reference Thresholds